SeanMcTex/game-of-things/README.md

 ^ * Device must interact w/world

-^ * Brain : Senses/Body :: Microcontroller : Sensors/Actuators
+^ * SAT analogy: In a human, the Brain is to the senses and the body as, in an IoT device, the Microcontroller is to sensors and actuators.

 ^ * Fancy word: Actuator: a device, such as a motor or light, that affects the world under electronic control.